Bordalos/bordalos.wallet/content/posts/my-first-post.md

 ---
-title: "We are now entering the true Web"
+title: "We are now entering the Web 3.0"
 date: 2021-10-06T00:24:08+01:00
-draft: true
+draft: false
+featured_image: "/images/matrix-image.jpg"
 ---

 So it beggins ...